Demonstrating a broadband Photon Detection Efficiency model on VUV sensitive Silicon Photomultipliers: Experimental Results and Model Fitting

-Fitting $\tox$ from our data is difficult as the VUV relative PDE has weak angular dependence and visible $PDE(\lambda)$ is convolved with $iPDE$.
-Stronger constraint is available from the VUV specular reflectivity data reported by the nEXO group\cite{sipmRef_nexo_guofu}, which we fit with equation \autoref{eq:Ref_wave} to determine $\tox$.
-Assuming only diffuse reflectivity from the insensitive silicon region, the expectation for specular reflectivity off the SiPM in the UV is $R_{SiPM} \approx FF_o \cdot R_{Si}$.
-The data in \cite{sipmRef_nexo_guofu} is consistently lower than this by roughly 20-25\%, but for a oxide thickness of approximately $\sim 17$~nm the relative shape agrees with the data.
-The data in \cite{sipmRef_nexo_guofu} was fit for four different combinations of the the wavelength and angular-dependent reflectivity\footnote{The shadowing effect in \autoref{eq-FFtheta} was included in the angular fit, with an extra factor of two added front of $\tan\theta$ as the specularly reflected light is blocked on entry and exit.} for both devices.
-These fits report a $\sim$3~nm thicker oxide for a 75~um pitch device than a 50~um pitch device.
-Uncertain if this difference is by design or variation in the fabrication process, we take the weighted average of the 8 fits as the central value for $\tox$ and the maximum and minimum as the systematic bounds.
-The identical procedure is carried out using the Franta optical data, which shifts the central value from to 17.2~nm to 19.4~nm.
-Summary of $\tox$ values is given in \autoref{tab:fit_optics_oxides}.
+For thin oxides, fitting $\tox$ from PDE is difficult as there is weak angular dependence and wavelength response is convolved with internal efficiency.
+Stronger constraints are available from VUV specular reflectivity data, reported by the nEXO group for two VUV4 devices with different pixel pitch \cite{sipmRef_nexo_guofu}.
+We fit the data with \autoref{eq:Ref_wave} multiplied by $FF$.
+The data in \cite{sipmRef_nexo_guofu} is consistently lower by roughly 20-25\%, but for oxide thickness of approximately $\sim 17$~nm the shape agrees well.
+Different combinations of wavelength and angular data were fit \footnote{The shadowing effect in \autoref{eq-FFtheta} was included in the angular fit, with an extra factor of two on the $\tan\theta$ term as the specularly reflected light is blocked on entry and exit.}, yielding a $\sim$3~nm thicker oxide on the 75~um pitch device than the 50~um pitch device.
+Uncertain if this difference is by design or variation in fabrication, we take the weighted average fit values as the central value for $\tox$ with the maximum and minimum as the systematic bounds.
+The identical procedure is carried out using the Franta optical data, which shifted the central value from 17.2~nm to 19.4~nm.
+Resulting $\tox$ values are listed in \autoref{tab:fit_optics_oxides}.